Technical Machine

 Connection with servers

 Technical Machine is now able to log into a Pokemon Lab or Pokemon Online server and complete a battle on its own.
 Trusted users can send commands to the bot via PM (such as who to challenge).
-This is a work-in-progress, an as such, has some bugs.
+This is a work-in-progress, and as such, has some bugs.
 See servers.
+I am working on support for Pokemon Online version 2 and Pokemon Showdown.

 Source code